 What are we doing today?

 Today, Bible Presbyterians are a small but vigorous group of people who seek to maintain a strong connection to our separated, Reformed roots.
 We also desire to faithfully minister to the Body of Christ and win souls both at home and abroad.
 Love of missions, evangelism, and sound Bible instruction stir the hearts of our people.
-The denomination approves two mission boards, two schools, and a publishing arm a independent agencies of the Church.
+The denomination approves two mission boards and a seminary as independent agencies of the Church.

 We believe Reformed doctrine is historic Christianity in its emphasis upon the sovereignty of God and trustworthiness of the Bible.
 It was the compromise of the truths of Scripture in the early decades of the twentieth century that led to the formation of Bible Presbyterian Church.
 As theological liberalism moved into Presbyterian seminaries and out into the church, it became fashionable to question or reject fundamental tenets of Christianity such as the inspiration of the Bible, the virgin birth of and deity of Christ, His supernatural works, the atonement on the cross, and even His resurrection from the dead.